molmod/openmm-tutorial-msbs/setup_hpc.md

 - Your cluster uses the Slurm scheduler.
   (If not, you need some trivial changes are needed, depending on the scheduler software.)
 - If you are not working on a VSC cluster, replace `$VSC_DATA` in the instructions below and in the shell scripts by another location where you have a few GB of space.
-- Your using the `bash` shell in your virtual terminal.
+- Your familiar with using the `bash` shell in your virtual terminal.

 ## Installation